Great Places to Eat

 The Black Swan at Oldstead photo by Colin Grice

 This Michelin-starred restaurant is run by chef Tommy Banks – star of Masterchef and the Great British Menu.
-Tommy Banks is Britain’s youngest chef to hold a Michelin Star.
+Tommy Banks was Britain’s youngest chef to hold a Michelin Star.
 Named ‘Best restaurant in world’ by TripAdvisor in 2017.
 Booking is essential.
 It is very expensive and an once in a life time treat thing to do

 The Black Swan offers a Tasting menu, which is critically acclaimed for its commitment to locally sourced ingredients and uses a combination of age-old and modern culinary techniques.
 Emphasis is on the short journey from field to plate, made achievable by the extensive, adjacent kitchen garden and the family farm in Oldstead itself.
+The family also run the Abbey Inn at Byland .

 The Star Inn Harome